goflow¶

 Core Concepts¶

-- Workflow YAML โ The file that defines your entire pipeline
+- Workflow YAML — The file that defines your entire pipeline: agents, steps, dependencies, and output formatting

-- Agents โ AI personas with specific tools and instructions
+- Agents — AI personas with specific tools, instructions, and model preferences — defined inline or in

 Where to Start¶